josenavas/metoo/README.md

 ### Graphical Interface (Web-based)
 One of the primary motivations for a web-based interface is both the ease of use and portability.
-We propose that the web-interface not merely wrap a command line interface, but instead provide a powerful and interactive workflow centered interaction model.
+We propose that the web-interface not merely wrap a command line interface, but instead provide a powerful and interactive workflow-centered interaction model.
 Currently it is very difficult to create custom workflows in QIIME (only a few developers are able to).
 The main purpose of the interface is to allow users to easily create arbitrary workflows by dragging and dropping methods together.
-They will be guided by a strong semantic type system to prevent easily avoided errors such as passing pre-split-libraries sequence data into OTU picking workflows.
+They will be guided by a strong semantic type system to prevent easily-avoided errors such as passing pre-split-libraries sequence data into OTU picking workflows.
 Users will then be able to preview, export, download, visualize, and view the history of their data as it becomes available.
 Additionally they may be able to query their results like a database (because it is one).

 ### Semantic Type System
 All inputs and outputs of methods and workflows are _artifacts_.
 All